1-7 Basic concepts

 A quick count of nuclei seems to show that there are about 30 hepatocytes in this figure.

-As you place the mouse cursor or click over the image, the boundaries of some hepatocytes will become highlighted.
-Each hepatocyte may have one, two or even three nuclei, meaning that there probably less than 30 hepatocytes in this image.
+As you place the mouse cursor or click over the image, the boundaries of some hepatocytes will be highlighted.
+Each hepatocyte may have one, two or even three nuclei, meaning that there are probably less than 30 hepatocytes in this image.

 Place the cursor and remove or click on and off the image several times to check if you agree with the choice of the boundaries drawn by the author.